David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

 import Bio
 ```

-If no error messages appear, everything is working and you're all set.
+If no error messages appear, then everything is working and you're all set.

 ---